ruby-odata/odata/README.md

     OData::Service.open('http://services.odata.org/OData/OData.svc')

+You may also provide an options hash after the URL.
+It is suggested that you supply a name for the service via this hash like so:

+    OData::Service.open('http://services.odata.org/OData/OData.svc', name: 'ODataDemo')

 This one call will setup the service and allow for the discovery of everything the other parts of the OData gem need to function.
-The two methods you will want to remember from `OData::Service` are `#service_url` and `#namespace`.
+The two methods you will want to remember from `OData::Service` are `#service_url` and `#name`.
 Both of these methods are available on instances and will allow for lookup in the `OData::ServiceRegistry`, should you need it.

-Using either the service URL or the namespace provided by a service's CSDL schema will allow for quick lookup in the `OData::ServiceRegistry` like such:
+Using either the service URL or the name provided as an option when creating an `OData::Service` will allow for quick lookup in the `OData::ServiceRegistry` like such:

     OData::ServiceRegistry['http://services.odata.org/OData/OData.svc']
     OData::ServiceRegistry['ODataDemo']

 Both of the above calls would retrieve the same service from the registry.
-At the moment there is no protection against namespace collisions provided in `OData::ServiceRegistry`.
-So, looking up services by their service URL is the most exact method, but lookup by namespace is provided for convenience.
+At the moment there is no protection against name collisions provided in `OData::ServiceRegistry`.
+So, looking up services by their service URL is the most exact method, but lookup by name is provided for convenience.

 ### Entity Sets